Korg 01/W: Sonic character

-The fact that the 01/W's samples were recorded at a slightly lower sampling rate, therefore reducing sample size, plus the advantage of having more ROM memory meant that longer samples could be stored, possibly adding more realism to sustained sounds and so forth.
-The 32 kHz frequency might give the illusion of a more acoustic instrument, because it might be perceived as reducing the amount of high frequencies, which tend to be attenuated in physical/analogue instruments when compared to digital ones.
+The fact that the 01/W's samples were recorded at a lower sampling rate compared to Compact Disc CD-DA Redbook standard, thereby reducing sample size, plus the advantage of having more ROM memory than the M1 it replaced, meant that longer samples could be stored, possibly adding more realism to sustained sounds and so forth.
+The 31.25 kHz frequency might give the illusion of a more acoustic instrument, because it might be perceived as reducing the amount of high frequencies, which tend to be attenuated in physical/analogue instruments when compared to digital ones.